The Environmental health section is divided into two teams.

 - Provision of advice to the public.

-- Respond to consultations from internal sections of the Council and outside bodies such as the Environmental Agency.
+- Respond to consultations from internal sections of the Council such as Licensing and Planning, and outside bodies such as the Environmental Agency.

 - Inspection of all food premises for compliance with food hygiene requirements and implement the national Food Hygiene Rating Scheme.

 - Ensuring businesses provide accurate information to consumers with regards to allergens.